datasets/airport-codes/README.md

 ##FORMAT

-There are 3 separate files :
-1. airport-codes contains the list of all airport codes, the attributes are identified in datapackage description
+There is one csv file ,"airport-codes" which contains the list of all airport codes, the attributes are identified in datapackage description.
+Some of the columns contain attributes identifying airport locations, other codes (IATA, local if exist) that are relevant to identification of an airport
-2. countries is the list of countries in file 1 , helpful in identifying the country codes
-3. regions is the list of regions in file 1, helpful in identifying the region codes

 ##Preparation